folkertvanheusden/MyIP-NG/tools/ct/README.md

 this prevents that the Linux kernel will interfere.

-Also:
+Sometimes offloading functionality of a network-apdapter/system interferes:
+Linux and Windows 11 under QEMU then fail to adhere to the TCP MSS option.
+FreeBSD 15 runs fine immediately.

+To disable the offloading in Linux, enter this:
 * sudo ethtool -K eth0 tso off gso off

-makes sure things like the TCP "MSS"-option is not ignored (eth0 is the interface on the DUT, in case it is a Linux system).
+(if the DUT is a Linux system that is).

 running
 -------

-If 192.168.1.2 is the DUT (device under test), enter e.g.:

-sudo ./ct-syn.py 192.168.1.1 192.168.1.2
+sudo ./ct-tcp.py

+You may want to edit configure.py first.

+Written by Folkert van Heusden, MIT license